SAP-samples/cap-local-development-workshop/exercises/01/README.md

 Now that we have some data (and the schema into which it fits) that we can look at, let's do that.
 The database engine is local, the database is local, so everything is at hand.

-The `sqlite3` executable is known as a command line shell as it offers a prompt-based environment where we can explore; but we can also fire off one-shot commands too.
+The `sqlite3` executable is known as SQLite's "command line shell" as it offers a prompt-based environment where we can explore (but we can also fire off one-shot commands too - see [footnote-4](#footnote-4)).

 Let's start out by looking at what we have.